-The Corporate Directors with responsibility for occupational health and safety in their respective Services are as follows:
+The Corporate Directors with responsibility for health and safety in their respective Services are as follows:

-- Director of Education, Leisure and Lifelong Learning Andrew Thomas - Director of Environment Nicola Pearce - Director of Finance and Corporate Services Hywel Jenkins - Director of Social Services, Health and Housing Andrew Jarrett
+- Director of Education, Leisure and Lifelong Learning - Director of Environment and Regeneration - Director of Social Services, Health and Housing - Director of Strategy and Corporate Services

-To assist them in managing occupational health and safety, Corporate Directors will be supported by designated Corporate Health and Safety Officers.
-They have the responsibility for providing competent advice to the Corporate Director and for coordinating all aspects of health and safety across the Service.
+To assist them in managing health and safety, Corporate Directors will be supported by designated Corporate Health and Safety Officers.
+They have the responsibility for providing competent information, guidance and advice to the Corporate Director on all aspects of health and safety for the Service.
 These are located within the Corporate Health and Safety Section (CHSS) and are contactable on 01639 763950.